exponea/exponea-flutter-sdk/Documentation/fetch-data.md

 parent:
   uri: flutter-sdk
 content:
-  excerpt: Fetch data from Bloomreach Engagement using the Flutter SDK
+  excerpt: Fetch data from Bloomreach Marketing using the Flutter SDK
 ---

 The SDK provides methods to retrieve data from the {user.mkg} platform.